Towards the analytic theory of Potential Energy Curves for diatomic molecules. Studying He${}_2^+$ and LiH diatomics as illustration: Molecular ion L i H as the example

 \subsection{Rotational and vibrational states}

-By solving the Schr\"odinger equation for the nuclear motion~\re{eq17} with the analytic potential~\re{LiHV}, the rovibrational spectra $E_{(\nu,L)}$ can be obtained.
-The reduced mass of the molecule is calculated using $m_{{}^7 {\rm Li}} = 12786.393$ and $m_{\rm H} = 1836.15267221$.
-Following the calculations carried out in Lagrange mesh method the ground state $X ^2\Si_u^+$ of the dimer ${}^7$LiH supports 24 vibrational states $E_{(\nu,0)}$.
+By solving the radial Schr\"odinger equation for the nuclear motion~\re{eq31} with the analytic potential~\re{LiHV}, the rovibrational spectra $E_{(\nu,L)}$ can be obtained.
+The reduced mass of the ${}^7$LiH molecule is calculated using $m_{{}^7 {\rm Li}} = 12786.393$ and $m_{\rm H} = 1836.153$~\cite{TPA-LITHIUM:2011}.
+Following the calculations carried out in Lagrange mesh method the ground state $X ^1\Si^+$ of the diatomics ${}^7$LiH supports 24 vibrational states $E_{(\nu,0)}$.

-Making comparison the spectra of vibrational states $E_{(\nu,0)}$ with one presented in~\cite{TPA:2011} one can see that not less than 4 figures are reproduced for $\nu \le 7$ as it can be seen in Table~\ref{tvib}.
+Making comparison the spectra of vibrational states $E_{(\nu,0)}$ with one presented in~\cite{TPA-LITHIUM:2011} one can see that not less than 4 figures are reproduced for $\nu \le 7$ as it can be seen in Table~\ref{tvib}.
 However, for $\nu \ >\ 7$ the accuracy is reduced to 3 figures and for some values of $\nu$ even to 2 figures.
-We have to note that the state ${(23,0)}$, is not reported in~\cite{TPA:2011}.
-Following our calculations this should be weakly-bound state, hence, it might be the artifact of the loss of accuracy in fitting PEC by using (\ref{LiHV}) with parameters (\ref{paramLiHV}) or numerical solution of the Schr\"odinger equation in~\cite{TPA:2011}.
+We have to note that the state ${(23,0)}$, is not reported in~\cite{TPA-LITHIUM:2011}, however, it is identified in~\cite{DAM:2018}.

-In total, the ground state $X^2\Si_u^+$ of the diatomic molecule ${}^7$LiH supports 906 rovibrational states $E_{(\nu,L)}$.
+In total, the ground state $X^1\Si^+$ of the diatomic molecule ${}^7$LiH supports 906 rovibrational states $E_{(\nu,L)}$.
 These are presented by histogram in Fig.~\ref{LiHhyst} with $L_{max}=61$.
 In~\cite{SSW:2012}, the total of 901 rovibrational states is reported.
-The five extra states $E_{(23,0)}$, $E_{(23,1)}$, $E_{(23,2)}$, $E_{(23,3)}$ and $E_{(21,13)}$, which we found, are indicated in red in Fig.~\ref{LiHhyst}, they are weakly bound; they might be a result of the loss of accuracy.
+The five extra states $E_{(23,0)}$, $E_{(23,1)}$, $E_{(23,2)}$, $E_{(23,3)}$ and $E_{(21,13)}$, which are found in the present work, are indicated by red in Fig.~\ref{LiHhyst}.
+Among them, the four states $E_{(23,L)}$ with $L=0,1,2,3$ and the state $E_{(14,35)}$ (which is not present in our calculations) are reported in~\cite{DAM:2018} not so the state $E_{(21,13)}$.

+Needless to say that the radial (nuclear) Schr\"odinger equation (\ref{eq31}) depends on the reduced mass of two body nuclear system in kinetic energy term.
+As is shown by replacing the nucleus ${}^7$Li by ${}^6$Li and/or hydrogen H (proton) by deutron or triton one can calculate the rovibrational spectra of diatomics ${}^6$LiH and ${}^{6,7}$LiD, ${}^{6,7}$LiT.
+Let us consider, for instance, the isotopologue ${}^6$LiH.
+Taking the nuclear mass of ${}^6$Li as $m_{^6{\rm Li}}=10961.898$~\cite{AWT:2003} it is found that there are 24 vibrational states $E_{(\nu,0)}$ bonded by the electronic ground state $X^1\Si^+$ with $\nu=0,\cdots,23$.
+The maximum angular momentum is $L_{max}=60$.
+In total, the state $X^1\Si^+$ supports 884 rovibrational states, which one state more than the 883 reported in~\cite{DAM:2018}.
+In a similar way as to the homonuclear case of He$_2^+$, with decrease of the reduced mass in heteronuclear case the number of rovibrational states and maximal angular momentum are reduced.